 2.6.5 SMEs Performance

 Increase in performance of SMEs of Temeke district is contributed by the availability of fund and ability of SMEs to access fund from external source especial bank loan.
-Funds from banks are used in purchasing raw material for production within the same means of productions, this decreases costs of output produced while the volume of production and profit is increasing because SMEs use the same building, machineryand labor force who are not paid for overtime instead they provide them with small incentives which cost less, like bus fare, lunch etc.
+Funds from banks are used in purchasing raw material for production within the same means of productions, this decreases costs of output produced while the volume of production and profit is increasing because SMEs use the same building, machinery and labor force who are not paid for overtime instead they provide them with small incentives which cost less, like bus fare, lunch etc.

-2.6.6 Relationship Between Variables
+2.6.6 Relationship between Variables

 Ability of SMEs to fulfill the requirements for loan application, formulation of good bank loan procedures and regulations that will favor both the bank and the SMEs will increase lending and borrowing respectively ,the availability of fund will eventual pave way for increasing in performance of SMEs.